Geastrum triplex

-Taxonomy and classification
+Taxonomy

-The species was first described scientifically, by German botanist Franz Wilhelm Junghuhn, as Geaster triplex in 1840.
+The species was first described scientifically by German botanist Franz Wilhelm Junghuhn, as Geaster triplex in 1840.
 The earlier genus name Geaster, introduced by Italian botanist Pier Antonio Micheli in 1727 in Nova Plantarum Genera, is considered an orthographical variant of Geastrum.
 Junghuhn, who was living in Indonesia and extensively surveyed its fungal flora, discovered the type specimen on Mount Panggerangi on the island Java, at an elevation between 3000 to 5000 ft.
 Today, the type specimen is kept at the National Herbarium of the Netherlands in Leiden.
 The morphological feature used by Junghuhn to differentiate G. triplex from other similar earthstars was the collar-like structure of the inner layer of the exoperidium.
-American mycologist Curtis Gates Lloyd would later erroneously suggest that the species was a "giant form" of Geastrum saccatum.
+American mycologist Curtis Gates Lloyd would later erroneously suggest that the species was a "giant form" of G. saccatum.

 Several authors have regarded Geastrum indicum as the correct name for G. triplex.
-This is because G. indicum—a species described by Johann Friedrich Klotzsch in 1832 as Cycloderma indicum and then moved to Geastrum by Stephan Rauschert in 1959—may be the same species as Geastrum triplex.
+This is because G. indicum—a species described by Johann Friedrich Klotzsch in 1832 as Cycloderma indicum and then moved to Geastrum by Stephan Rauschert in 1959—may be the same species as G. triplex.
 If it is in fact the same species, the first published name (i.e., G. indicum) has nomenclatorial priority according to the rules of the International Code of Botanical Nomenclature.
 More recently, several authors argue that G. indicum should be rejected as a nomen dubium and G. triplex maintained as the correct name for the species.

 Stellan Sunhede's 1989 monograph of European species of Geastrum follows V. J. Staněk's concept for the infrageneric (below the level of genus) placement of Geastrum, and places G. triplex with species that do not incorporate and encrust forest debris (section Basimyceliata).
 G. triplex is further categorized in subsection Laevistomata, which includes species with a fibrillose peristome—that is, made of parallel, thin, thread-like filaments.
 Within subsection Laevistomata it is in stirps Triplex, due to its delimited (with a distinct restricting edge) or irregularly torn peristome.

-The specific epithet triplex means "threefold", and refers to the three-layered peridium.
+The specific epithet triplex means "threefold" and refers to the three-layered peridium.
 Geastrum triplex has acquired several vernacular names, including the collared earthstar, the saucered earthstar, and the triple earthstar.